-Organisations - concessional loans up to \$100,000 to non-profit organisations that have suffered a significant loss of income by providing a loan for essential working capital required to continue operations.
+Organisations - concessional loans to non-profit organisations that have suffered a significant loss of income by providing a loan for essential working capital required to continue operations.
+Loan up to \$100,000

-NDRRA activation requested by: DCDSS.
+NDRRA activation requested by: DCCSDS.
 Ph: 13 QGOV (13 74 68)

-DCDSS regional officers source information from state government agencies and local governments, industry bodies, non-government organisations and 'on the ground' observation from staff visiting affected areas to determine a need for this relief measure.
+DCCSDS regional officers source information from State and local governments, industry bodies, non-government organisations and 'on the ground' observation from staff visiting affected areas to determine a need for this relief measure.

-If DCDSS identifies a need for the activation of this relief measure, DCDSS will contact the QRA to request activation.
-If local government identifies a need for activation, they are to contact DCDSS directly.
+If DCCSDS identifies a need for the activation of this relief measure, DCCSDS will contact the QRA to request activation.
+If local government identifies a need for activation, they are to contact DCCSDS directly.

 Administrating Authority: Once activated, please contact QRIDA.
-Ph: 1800 623 946 concessional loans up to \$100,000 to small businesses that have suffered a significant loss of income by providing a loan for essential working capital required to continue business operations.
+Ph: 1800 623 946 concessional loans to small businesses that have suffered a significant loss of income by providing a loan for essential working capital required to continue business operations.
+Loan up to \$100.000.

-Essential Working Capital Loans Scheme for Small Business -
+Essential Working Capital Loans Scheme for Small Business

-NDRRA activation requested by: DESBT.
+NDRRA activation requested by: DTESB.
 Ph: 13 QGOV (13 74 68)

-DSDMIP in conjunction with DESBT will provide regional support to source information from state government agencies and local governments, industry bodies, small businesses and "on the ground" observation from staff visiting affected areas to determine a need for this relief measure.
-If DESBT identifies a need for the activation of this relief measure, DESBT will contact the QRA to request activation.
-If local government identifies a need for activation, they are to contact DESBT directly.
+DSD, in conjunction with DTESB, will provide regional support to source information from state and local governments, industry bodies, small businesses and "on the ground" observation from staff visiting affected areas to determine a need for this relief measure.
+If DTESB identifies a need for the activation of this relief measure, DTESB will contact the QRA to request activation.
+If local government identifies a need for activation, they are to contact DTESB directly.